Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Introduction

-For more than 50 years, compilers have not only been used for code generation but also for code optimization tasks \cite{Hall2009,ashouri2018survey}.
-The latter requires the implementation of manually tuned and handcrafted optimizations, closed and open-formed algebraic heuristics, and more recently, Machine Learning (ML) approaches to identify the profitability of an optimization pass or to identify the right set of ordering of optimization passes the pass manager needs to apply, given a segment of code \cite{Kulkarni2012,Ashouri2017micomp}.
 Contrary to the majority of the state-of-the-art providing high-level optimizations wrapped around the compiler \cite{cummins2021compilergym,ashouri2016Cobayn,Ashouri2017micomp,poly2021-RL,wang2022automating}, recently, there have been a number of approaches integrating ML-based approaches baked into it, i.e., MLGO \cite{trofin2021mlgo}, MLGOPerf \cite{ashouri2022mlgoperf}, and ACPO \cite{ashouri2023acpo,ashouri2024work}.
-These leverage Ahead-Of-Time (AOT) compilation techniques to run ML models within a compiler pass of choice, e.g., \texttt{Function Inlining}, and to replace the profitability of its analyses by means of the inferences from the models.
-However, none has adopted a fully integrated approach to guide the pass manager to identify the best set of ordering of the phases of optimization passes.
+These leverage Ahead-Of-Time (AOT) compilation techniques to run ML models within a compiler pass of choice, e.g., Function Inlining, and to replace the profitability of its analyses by means of the inferences from the models. \taco{However, as these frameworks ML-enable single or multiple optimization passes, none have adopted a fully integrated approach to guide the pass manager to identify the best set of ordering of the phases of optimization passes.}

-Protean compiler is the first fully integrated compiler framework to enable LLVM ~\cite{lattner2004llvm} with phase-ordering of optimizations at fine-grained scopes, and it leverages an agile optimizer to find optimal solutions given a scope.
+Protean compiler is the first fully integrated compiler framework to augment LLVM ~\cite{lattner2004llvm} with phase-ordering of optimizations at fine-grained scopes, and it leverages an agile optimizer to find optimal solutions given a scope.
 Intuitively, an optimal set of ordering may be beneficial for a function or a module, but not necessarily for the whole program, and thus, we accommodate an enhanced front-end driver to take control of the visiting fine-grained scopes and, iteratively optimize them to improve performance of the generated binary.
-Our work utilizes an ML-based performance prediction model, i.e., \texttt{IR2Score}, to evaluate the intermediate transformed segments of code and to guide the agile optimizer to converge to the optimal solutions rapidly.
-To this end, this work provides the following contributions:
+Our work utilizes an ML-based performance prediction model, i.e., IR2Score, to evaluate the intermediate transformed segments of code and to guide the agile optimizer to converge to the optimal solutions rapidly \taco{and depending on the custom scenarios, it can be a single or a pool of predictive models to be used in tandem with Protean's optimizer.} To this end, this work provides the following contributions: